damphyr/gaudi/doc/CONFIGURATION.md

 ## Configuration files

-Essentially there are three configuration file types for Gaudi.
+There are a few configuration file types for Gaudi.
 There's the system configuration file, which IS the centralized configuration we've been talking about.
-Then there is the platform configuration file which serves to differentiate between the different supported compiler platforms/toolchains and at last we have the component build configuration files.
+Then there is the platform configuration file which serves to differentiate between the different supported compiler platforms/toolchains and at last we have the program and component build configuration files.

 ## Configuration format